Operator moving pallets with an electric pallet jack in a warehouse

 When Is Renting a Better Option?

-Renting is ideal for:
+Renting can be ideal for:

 • Seasonal or short-term warehouse projects